Saturday's Scottish Gossip

 Michael Mols "never thought" either of his fellow Dutchmen Giovanni van Bronckhorst or Ruud van Nistelrooy would go into management, with the pair now going head to head in the Champions League play-off round as Rangers take on PSV Eindhoven.
 (Record)

-Heart of Midlothian manager Robbie Neilson reveals the club have walked away from transfer deals because the fit has not bee right.
+Heart of Midlothian manager Robbie Neilson reveals the club have walked away from transfer deals because the fit has not been right.
 (Scotsman - subscription required)

 Head coach Jack Ross urges Dundee United to restore pride following their 7-0 loss to AZ when they meet Hearts on Sunday.
 (Record)